 LASEK or PRK will not prevent the development of future eye conditions.

 You might need glasses after PRK or LASEK surgery for certain activities, such as reading.
 But in most cases, your vision will be improved so much that you don’t need glasses or contacts anymore.

 What happens during a complimentary consultation?

-You can visit your refractive surgeon in Los Angeles at IQ Laser Vision for a complimentary consultation.
+You can visit your refractive surgeon in Los Angeles and other convenient locations at IQ Laser Vision for a complimentary consultation.
 This visit will help you decide if PRK or LASEK are the best choice for you.